thePlebDev/Farmers-Canada-clone/README.md

 ![sigmund-yXiLaaYwg_E-unsplash](https://user-images.githubusercontent.com/47083513/130665579-e33f257a-c314-4c24-85e0-3de78ebcf597.jpg)

-##Introduction
+## Introduction
 - At the best of times, the internet can be a very confusing place.
-This post will act as a guide to give a better understanding of where the internet came from and how to use web scaping to collect data from a particular site.
+This post will act as a guide to give a better understanding of where the internet came from and how to utilize Jsoup to harness its awesome power.

 ## Table of Contents